ujjwalm29/DocuMentor-AI/README.md

   - Using LLMs : Feed the query to an LLM, ask it to expand on it and give 3 alternatives.
 Search and aggregate results.
 - Summarization pipeline
   - Sometimes, people just want summaries of pdfs.
+  - Use OpenAI GPT 4 Turbo with batch functionality
+    - Store the file in OpenAI storage
+    - Create a batch with summary prompt - Store the batch ID somewhere
+    - Create a cron job like process(is that a webhook?) to check whether job is complete.
+    - Store summary in separate index with doc_id as key.
+    - Find a way to decide whether user is asking for summary or a specific question.
+(Use an LLM?)
 - How does one build a chat interface over RAG?
   - Let's say, I ask a question and get an answer.
 What's next?
   - Is the next prompt considered a new question?
 Do we do retrieval -> generation?